Allegheny-Computer-Science-600-F2017/cs600-F2017-project1-starter/README.md

 have edited the files that the course instructor updated, running the previous command may lead to Git merge conflicts.
 If this happens, you may need to manually resolve them with the help of the instructor or a teaching assistant.

-## Travis

-This assignment uses [Travis CI](https://travis-ci.com/) to automatically run the checking programs every time you commit to your GitHub repository.
-The checking will start as soon as you have accepted the assignment, thus creating your own private repository, and the course instructor enables Travis for it.
-If you are using Travis for the first time, you will need to authorize Travis CI to access the private repositories that you created on GitHub.

 ## Requirements